How Should You Approach Multiway Pots in Pot Limit Omaha?

 Estimating your equity multiway is not easy, but you'll help yourself tremendously if you incorporate proper hand selection.

-The correct preflop Pot Limit Omaha strategy is necessary to avoid finding yourself in tough spots costing you a lot of money.
+The correct preflop Pot Limit Omaha strategy is a must to avoid finding yourself in tough spots costing you a lot of money.
 Too loose preflop plays in PLO will punish you even more severely than in Texas Hold'em since you often find yourself with deceptively strong hands, which won't be good enough to continue versus multiple opponents.

 The position is the key

-Even if players on your table won't punish you with 3-bets, you shouldn't play significantly looser on early positions.
+Even if the players on your table won't punish you with 3-bets, you shouldn't play significantly looser on early positions.
 You won't be able to profit from playing the multiway pots with mediocre holdings, even if the price for seeing the flop is low.

-Consider playing your draws aggressively
+Consider playing your (nut) draws aggressively

-Whenever you play aggressively with many outs to the nuts, you punish your opponents for being too loose - they either put more money in with inferior draws, risking "being coolered", or fold, allowing you to win without a showdown.
+They either put more money in with inferior draws, risking "being coolered", or fold, allowing you to win without a showdown.